Lukas Hakelberg, PhD

 Governance by Diffusion: Transnational Municipal Networks and the Spread of Local Climate Strategies in Europe, Global Environmental Politics, 2014, 14(1).

-Introduction to the Politics of Taxation (with Laura Seelkopf), in: Hakelberg, Lukas and Laura Seelkopf (eds.)
-Handbook on the Politics of Taxation, in press, Cheltenham: Edward Elgar Publishing.
+Introduction to Handbook on the Politics of Taxation (with Laura Seelkopf), in: Hakelberg, Lukas and Laura Seelkopf (eds.)
+Handbook on the Politics of Taxation, 2021, Cheltenham: Edward Elgar Publishing.

 Power and Resistance in the Global Fight against Tax Evasion (with Loriana Crasnic), in: Hakelberg, Lukas and Laura Seelkopf (eds.)
-Handbook on the Politics of Taxation, in press, Cheltenham: Edward Elgar Publishing.
+Handbook on the Politics of Taxation, 2021, Cheltenham: Edward Elgar Publishing.

 Capital Taxation and International Cooperation: The Causes and Consequences of the Automatic Exchange of Information (with Leo Ahrens, Fabio Bothner and Thomas Rixen), in: Rossel, Lucia, Brigitte Unger and Joras Ferwerda (eds.)
 Combatting Fiscal Fraud and Empowering Regulators, 2021, Oxford: Oxford University Press.